Dark Intruder: Reception

 Author and film critic Leonard Maltin awarded the film three out of four stars, calling it 'a nearly flawless supernatural thriller'.
 In his review, Maltin commended the film's intricate plot, and "exceptional use of time period", but criticized the film's uneven performances.

-Dave Sindelar, on his website Fantastic Movie Musings and Ramblings gave the film a positive review, commending the film's atmosphere, interesting characters, and surprises in the film's story.

-TV Guide however, gave the film a mixed review; awarding it two out of five stars.
+Dave Sindelar, on his website Fantastic Movie Musings and Ramblings gave the film a positive review, commending the atmosphere, interesting characters, and surprises in the story.
+TV Guide however, gave the film a mixed review, awarding it two out of five stars.